nikki-experiments/dev-setup/README.md

 - To not update specific software package: `brew pin packagename` Then run the update.
 Can also upnpin package.
 - To upgrade specific packages: `brew upgrade packagename`

+## SSH

+I use **Secure Shell (SSH)** to connect to remote hosts via the command line.
+To make it easier to login, create a config file at `~/.ssh/config`.

+    Host example,
+        Hostname example.com
+        User user.name

+ This creates an alias for `user.name@example.com`.
+To run the alias type `ssh example` in terminal.

+ ### Generate SSH key

+Generate an SSH key so you can distribute.

+    $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

+Accept the default location to save the key.
+You will be prompted to type a secure passphrase.
+Good idea for safety.

 ## Git

 Do your projects a favor by adding version control.
 [Git](https://git-scm.com/downloads) project repositories can be hosted in Github.
 Check to see if Git is already installed by running `$ git --version`.